Our club communicates through our Facebook Group. Please join the group to stay up to date!

 Table Tennis, also known by its trademarked name “Ping-Pong,” is among the most popular sports in the world (second only to soccer according to www.usatt.org) and possesses the most member national associations of any sport in the world.
 This is owed to table tennis’ great accessibility at all levels, ages, and abilities; one may play it as a relaxing recreational game, or as an intensely competitive sport requiring explosive athleticism, tactical thinking, and rigorous training.
 The top 100 ranked table tennis athletes in the sport range from as young as 13 to over 60, with an enormous variety of play styles and physical abilities represented across the world!

-The UC San Diego Table Tennis Club meets Mondays from 8:00pm-11:00pm and Thursday from 8:00pm-9:30pm in the basketball court area of Main Gymnasium at Muir.
-We provide quality practice balls and this year doubled our number of USATT-approved tables from 6 to 12 tables!
-Players of all levels are welcome!
+UC San Diego Table Tennis Club meets Mondays from 8:00 pm-11:00 pm and Thursdays from 8:00 pm-9:30 pm in the basketball court area of Main Gymnasium at Muir.
+We provide quality practice balls and 12 USATT-approved tables!
+Players of all levels are welcome to enjoy the sport!
 Even with a few varsity members around, beginners are encouraged to play and even ask the advanced players for advice.
-In fact, many of the members are former volunteer or paid coaches and will gladly assist.
-The playing atmosphere is informal; you may either challenge anyone to a friendly match, or practice your skills with a partner of your choice.
+In fact, many of the members are former volunteers or paid coaches and will gladly assist.
+The playing atmosphere is informal; you may either challenge anyone to a friendly match or practice your skills with a partner of your choice.

 Twice a season, UCSD competes in a divisional meet with several other Southern California schools, including UCLA, USC, UCI, CalTech, CSU Northridge, Cal Poly SLO, and more.
 This league is governed by the National Collegiate Table Tennis Association (www.nctta.org), and the top finishers of the division are guaranteed a spot to compete in the West Regional Championships in February, and from there will compete to qualify for the College National Championships in April.